Livelong Women's Health Summit

 - Dr. Jessica Shepherd, MD — OB-GYN focused on comprehensive women’s health across the lifespan.

-- Dr. Natalie Crawford, MD - Reproductive endocrinologist specializing in fertility preservation, ovarian health, and evidence-based reproductive decision-making across the lifespan.
+- Dr. Natalie Crawford, MD - Reproductive endocrinologist specializing in fertility preservation, ovarian health, and evidence-based reproductive decision-making.

 - Dr. Mary Claire Haver, MD — OB-GYN specializing in menopause science and evidence-based midlife care.